 Do you need LTE on Smartwatch?

-A question that most buyers come to mind as most of those smartwatches that support LTE radio functionality costs more.
+A question that most buyers come to mind as most of those smartwatches that support LTE radio functionality cost more.

 A smartwatch with LTE radio connects to a cellular network automatically.
 It uses apps that are dependent on the internet independently.
 It also allows you to stream video and music.
 What’s more, you can use the device to make and receive calls, text, and receive messages.